 Amid the flurry of creating a market strategy and plan for the business moving forward, there’s a lot of background noise from people in the other roles in the company about positioning and targeting, diversification, sustainability efforts, and segmentation.

-Jim wanted to provide his students with plenty of possible futures that all seem plausible.
-“Different students will pick different paths for different reasons,” Jim said.
+Professor Kourmadas wanted to provide his students with plenty of possible futures that all seem plausible.
+“Different students will pick different paths,” Professor Kourmadas began.
 “This gets to the difference between a realistic environment and a typical simulation where there's usually a kind of right answer.”

 Successful Brand Managers must learn to traverse various functional roles within a company and coordinate resources to achieve the mission.
 The whole purpose of a Brand Manager is to bring a customer-focused intention to every strategic decision in the company.
 Without strong coordination through brand management, companies risk losing the voice of the customer to the individual interests of different departments.

-“Accounting will typically look for ways to lower costs,” Jim began.
+“Accounting will typically look for ways to lower costs,” Professor Kourmadas began.
 “Manufacturing will look for ways to make the same thing more efficiently.
 R&D typically has a higher risk tolerance for new ideas than the rest of the organization.
 Sales is motivated to make more revenue.
-Finance focuses on return on investments,” Jim said.
+Finance focuses on return on investments,” Professor Kourmadas said.
 “While Marketing must always be focused on: Who is our customer, who should be our customer, and why?
 What is our value proposition to our target segments?
 How do we create a sustainable business path?”

-This is a real question for many small to midsize companies today with the consolidation of retail stores and internet sales growth.
+Today, this is a fundamental question for many small to midsize companies with the consolidation of retail stores and internet sales growth.
 There is no correct answer, but this does require more than a cursory look at the numbers.
 There are other real consequences to employees and jobs and the entire legacy of the company.

-Partnering with Amazon “doesn’t mean you get to go sit on the beach in Tahiti with a million dollars in the bank.”
-Jim said.
+Partnering with Amazon “doesn’t mean you get to sit on the beach in Tahiti with a million dollars in the bank.”
+Professor Kourmadas said.
 “That’s not the end of the story.
-As a Brand Manager, what becomes of you if you think that the company should partner with Amazon?”
+As a Brand Manager, what becomes of you if you think the company should partner with Amazon?”

-From his experience as a Brand Manager and later teaching Marketing, Jim wanted to create a tool that would help in the areas he thought were a vital nexus of academic goals with real-world skills.
-Jim’s simulation addresses four primary areas:
+From his experience as a Brand Manager and later teaching Marketing, Professor Kourmadas wanted to create a tool that would help in the areas he thought were a vital nexus of academic goals with real-world skills.
+CapsimInbox: Strategic Marketing addresses four primary soft skill areas: